 What Are Precious Metals Exactly

-A precious metal is a rare natural metallic chemical element of high economic value.
-Chemically, precious metals tend to be less reactive than most elements (much like noble metals).
+A precious metal is a naturally occurring metallic chemical element of high economic worth.
+Precious metals are less reactive chemically than most elements (similar to noble metals).

-They are generally ductile and have a high gloss and resist corrosion.
+They are generally ductile and possess high gloss and corrosion resistance.

-Historically, precious metals were important as forms of money, and explains why gold and silver are precious metals because they were the two most used metals for the issuance of currencies since Roman times and the time of Croesus.
+Historically, gold and silver were the first major currencies, and explains why gold and silver are precious metals because they were the two most used metals for currency issuance since Roman times and the days of Croesus.

-- Silver, noted for its superior electrical conductivity and antimicrobial traits, is harnessed in jewelry, electronics and healthcare endeavors.
-Silver is also noteworthy for its antibacterial properties.
+Silver, famous all over the world for its superior electric conductivity and antimicrobial activity, finds its application in jewelry, electronics and medical activities.
+Silver is also known for its antibacterial properties.

-- Platinum, known for its robustness and purity, finds widespread use in catalytic converters and medical equipment.
-Known for its resistance to corrosion and its elevated melting point, it is predominantly deployed in the automotive, chemical and jewelry sectors.
+Platinum, because of its strength and purity, is found in catalytic converters and medical devices everywhere.
+Renowned for its ability to withstand corrosion and higher melting point, it is widely used in the automotive, chemical and jewelry sectors.

-- Palladium, a more recent entrant into the precious metals category, is prized for its catalytic powers and is extensively used in automotive catalytic converters and electronics manufacture.
+Palladium, one of the newer precious metals players, is prized for its catalytic characteristics and is found in catalytic converters for cars and electronics manufacture.

 Why Are Precious Metals Valuable

-Precious metals are valuable because of their scarcity, economic impact, historical usage as currency and unique physical attributes such as corrosion resistance and high conductivity.
+Precious metals are worth their value because they are scarce, economically important, used historically as currency and have unique physical characteristics such as corrosion resistance and high conductance.

-Furthermore, as their industrial importance is large (they are essential components in electronics, medical devices and aerospace technology), they play a critical role in advanced manufacturing processes.
-Their corrosion-resistant properties and superior conductivity make them essential across various sectors.
+Also, since their value in industry is major (they are fundamental materials used in electronics, medical devices and aerospace technology), they have an important role to play in advanced production procedures.
+Their resistance to corrosion and superior conductivity make them essential in many industries.

 How Are Precious Metals Used